Für den Inhalt der Angaben zeichnet die Projektleitung verantwortlich.

 - ardemis.boghossian@epfl. ch

-Water treatment is a fundamental necessity in establishing a nominal quality of life.
+Water treatment is fundamental in establishing a nominal quality of life.
 Its implementation is the first step in advancing a developing country, and it remains an ongoing area of research and progression in developed countries.
 Though hazardous water treatment is vital for all humans, it unfortunately remains inaccessible for many communities around the world.
 Wastewater treatment plants are typically the largest energy consumers in most developed cities, accounting for approximately 30-40% of the city's total energy consumption and costing over 40 billion CHF per year.
 This taxing energy cost severely limits the integration of water treatment plants in developing communities that lack the resources needed to meet this demand.

 Was ist das Besondere an diesem Projekt?